Thorf1nn/pokedex_javascript/README.md

 type: t: 'type' in search bar for search all pokemon with this 'type'.

+If you put the mouse on a pokemon the stats display.

 [BETA] type: d: 'id' in search bar for search a pokemon id.